Janssen—Your Partner for Cost Support

 Once a day vs twice a day

 When it comes to dosing, XARELTO® is the only blood thinner medicine that can be taken once a day, with the evening meal, may make it easier for you to remember your medication.
 You may feel that taking a twice-daily blood thinner means you are taking less medicine at one time, and therefore have a lower risk for side effects like bleeding.
-This may not be true.
-The real risk is that if you happen to miss a dose, your medication is not working as well to
+This is not true.
+The greater concern is that if you happen to miss a dose, your medication is not working as well to

 reduce your risk of stroke.
 With XARELTO®, you have 24-hour stroke risk